oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 A dedicated multiple action runner will be added to run the 'Setup Networks' commands in parallel.
 Updating the network is blocked for network which is used by VMs.
 As part of the feature we should permit the change only for networks that aren't used by VMs or the VMs are down.
 The feature will be enabled only for 3.1 clusters and above since it relies on the 'Setup Networks' which introduced in 3.1.

+#### Phase 2

+The same behaviour will be added to 'Remove Network' action as well in a similar manner:

+*   By providing the property 'apply' the network will be removed from all of the hosts which the network is configured on.

 #### User Experience